SensorLogicInc/snodar-releases/user_guides/README.md

 - Tundra: highest northern lattitudes and frigid tempertures, typically with little to no tree growth and permafrost
 - Taiga: high northern lattitudes, typically with coniferous forests

-> Note: The snow class is related to the bulk density DOY model used for SWE prediction.
+> __Note__ The snow class is related to the bulk density DOY model used for SWE prediction.
 Moreover, the snow class is closely related to climate zones and is intended to encapsulate environmental variables like temperature, wind, and initial density, as well as the type of snow layers, which are well known for impacting bulk density.
 Chose the snow class based primarily on lat, long, and elev.

 ![](images/setup_three.png)